 5. Bryan / College Station, Texas

 There’s always something going on in a college town!
 Less than three hours from Dallas/Fort Worth – College Station is a fun weekend getaway.
 Check out the George Bush Presidential Library and Museum, and do some shopping in downtown Bryan.
 Visit the Catalina Hatters store and see where cowboy hats are made for famous folks like Willie Nelson.
 Enjoy a locally sourced meal at one of the many great dining spots around town and grab a photo in front of the Texas flag – made entirely of books!
 It’s located inside The George Hotel.
+College Stations makes for a great weekend trip from Dallas.

 Travel Time: 2h 34m / 175 miles